 Stops Inflammation and Oxidative Damage

 Grape seed extract OPCs fight inflammation and the effects of free radicals throughout the body.
 While we often associate antioxidant power with anti-aging, it also controls the immune system to reduce everything from damaging chronic joint inflammation in rheumatoid arthritis (RA) to allergic responses.

 A Saudi Arabian study found that grape seed OPCs were able to regulate the activity of certain immune-regulating T-cells, inducing some and reducing others, in a way that stopped inflammatory markers.
 The researchers concluded that grape seed extract proanthocyanidins could become an adjunct therapy for RA, or possibly an alternative treatment in its own right.

 Because autoimmune inflammation also interferes with the process of bone formation and resorption, individuals with RA often contend with structural joint damage.
-However, researchers in Korea discovered the ability of grape seed OPCs to reduce inflammation also stopped the symptoms of collagen-induced arthritis in a laboratory study.
+However, researchers in Korea discovered the ability of grape seed OPCs to reduce inflammation, and it also stopped the symptoms of collagen-induced arthritis in a laboratory study.
 It actually helped get the natural process of building bone back on track.

 Aside from combating RA symptoms and bone damage, grape seed extract prevents the inflammation that causes allergy-induced asthma symptoms.
 A Korean study found that grape seed extract reduced the allergic hyper-responsiveness that restricts bronchial airways, as well as the amount of inflammatory markers in lung tissue.
 The researchers felt that grape seed extract could be a valuable therapeutic ingredient for acute and chronic asthma.
 Considering French OPC grape seed extract is free of side effects and risks, this could be excellent news for those who are looking for alternatives to asthma treatment.
 I wouldn’t encourage anyone to simply throw away their inhaler, but I certainly would suggest adding a French OPC grape seed extract to your regimen.

 Other Powerful Benefits of Grape Seed Extract